‘Challenge’ Star Johnny Bananas Teases Interest In Being ABC’s ‘Bachelor’

 “Out of all the shows that are out there, that’s the one – I wouldn’t do those other dating shows… but The Bachelor would be dope, dude.
 That would actually be a lot of fun.”

-When the E!
+When E!
 News threw out the idea via Twitter, their followers didn’t hesitate to share their love for the idea.
-Numberous people tweeted that they weren’t regular Bachelor viewers these days, but that they would be sure to tune in if Devenanzio were handing out roses.
+Numerous people tweeted that they weren’t regular Bachelor viewers these days, but that they would be sure to tune in if Devenanzio were handing out roses.

-In addition to that, current Bachelor Colton Underwood tweeted that he was a supporter of the idea as well.
+In addition to that, current Bachelor Colton Underwood wrote a Twitter post saying that he was a supporter of the idea as well.
 While it would be an unusual direction for ABC to take, those who love the Challenge star probably wouldn’t have to work too hard to create a compelling argument for casting him.

 Devenanzio, 36, does appear to be single at the moment.
 He dated professional snowboarder Hannah Teter for five years, but the couple split some time ago.
 Johnny Bananas also had something of a showmance with Big Brother-turned-Challenge star Natalie Negrotti for a brief time, but that never seemed to develop into much of anything.